 - Leading to research results implemented in society and policy:

-Research conclusions, its interpretation of results and its meaning for daily practice may then lead to a new policy or an adjustment of existing policy.
+Research conclusions, its interpretation of results and its meaning for daily practice may then lead to new policy or to an adjustment of existing policy.

 - Leading to new societal issues which need to be translated into research questions:

-New questions and/or problems automatically arise after implementation and can then be translated into further research: step 1.
+New questions and/or problems automatically arise after implementation.
+They can then be translated into further research: step 1.

 View on scientific quality research

-We secure high quality on scientific basis applying the following principles:
+We secure the conduct of high quality research, on a scientific basis, applying the following principles: